apexskier/nova-extension-utils/README.md

 #### `installWrappedDependencies`

 This is an async function that handles installation.
 Call it during extension activation.
-It takes a single parameter: a [composite disposable](https://docs.nova.app/api-reference/composite-disposable/) that on disposal kills the installation process and unlocks.
+It takes a two parameters

+1. A [composite disposable](https://docs.nova.app/api-reference/composite-disposable/) that on disposal kills the installation process and unlocks.
 Be sure to dispose when the extension deactivates.
+2. An optional options object with the optional properties.
+   - `console` an object who's properties override those of [`Console`](https://docs.nova.app/api-reference/console/)

 #### `registerDependencyUnlockCommand`